 There are whole web sites devoted to living frugally, so this page just lists some money-saving ideas to get you started.

 - Draw up a weekly meal plan so you know what is for dinner and don’t end up getting a take-away

 - Cheap food doesn’t have to be boring see Cheap Family Recipes and A Girl Called Jack.
 Join Fill My Family On A Budget group on Facebook.

 - Plan to have one or two vegetarian days a week

 - Switch to supermarket own brands, the “basics” label, not the “extra because it’s in a nice package” sort!

 - Don’t throw food away – use leftovers for lunch the next day, turn tired carrots into soup etc

 - Make twice as much and freeze half, so you have a supply of quick and easy meals

-- Buy for less by shopping in the right place: don’t set foot in Waitrose or M&S, check if you have a Lidl or an Aldi nearby and investigate any local markets.
+- Make saving money on food easier by shopping in the right place: don’t set foot in Waitrose or M&S, check if you have a Lidl or an Aldi nearby and investigate local markets.